oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

    We name and label ConfigMap using their associated domain UID for two reasons:
      - To make it obvious which ConfigMap belong to which domains.
-     - To make it easier to cleanup a domain.
+     - To make it easier to clean up a domain.
 Typical cleanup scripts use the `weblogic.domainUID` label as a convenience for finding all resources associated with a domain.

 1. Update your domain resource to refer to the ConfigMap and secret.